ComposableFi/composable/code/xcvm/cosmwasm/contracts/interpreter/README.md

-# XCVM Interpreter
+# CVM Interpreter

-Receives user funds.
+Receives and stores user funds.
+Fully owned by user.
+Delegates cross chain execution to gateway.

-Instantiated as many instances of the XCVM interpreter contract.
+Instantiated as many instances of the CVM interpreter contract.
 On some chains, we can use probabilistically generated sub_accounts, but for most, we instantiate a contract instance.

 ## Events